Easy-Pay-Solutions/Mobile-SDK-Android/README.md

 }
 ```

-3. Please mind that during EasyPay initialization, the RSA certificate download process begins.
+3. Please keep in mind that during EasyPay initialization, the RSA certificate download process begins.
 Proceeding with any call before downloading has finished will result with an exception (RSA_CERTIFICATE_NOT_FETCHED).
 You can check the download status by accessing the following enum:
 ```
 EasyPayConfiguration.getInstance().getRsaCertificateFetchingStatus()
 ```